LuminosoInsight/luminoso-api-client-python/README.md

 --------

-Most of the time, you'll want your LuminosoClient to refer to a particular project (also known as a database), but one case where you don't is to get a list of projects in the first place:
+Most of the time, you'll want your LuminosoClient to refer to a particular project, but one case where you don't is to get a list of projects in the first
+place:

 ```python
 from luminoso_api import LuminosoClient